zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

         <link rel="stylesheet" href="http://cdn.kendostatic.com/<kendo ui version>/styles/kendo.default.min.css" />

 3. Delete any existing **script** tags that include older versions of jQuery.
-4. Include the jQuery JavaScript file from Kendo CDN or a compatible version from other location.
+4. Include the jQuery JavaScript file from our CDN or a compatible version from other location.
 Add a **script** tag in within the **head** tag.

         <script src="http://cdn.kendostatic.com/<kendo ui version>/js/jquery.min.js”></script>